Can GitHub Issues Help in App Review Classifications?: A Motivating Example

 \section{A Motivating Example}

-Fig. \ref{fig:review_example} shows a Google Play user review \cite{Al-Safoury} for the AtennaPod \cite{AtennaPod} open-source app, a podcast manager.
+\figref{review_example} shows a Google Play user review~\cite{Al-Safoury} for the AtennaPod~\cite{AtennaPod} open-source app, a podcast manager.
 The main parts of a user review are the \emph{body} and \emph{rating}.
-The review body contains a textual description of the user feedback about a bug encountered, a new feature requested, etc., expressed without a formal structure \cite{Guzman}.
-For example, in Fig. \ref{fig:review_example}, a user describes the problem of resuming a podcast after the app disconnects from the car.
+The review body contains a textual description of the user feedback about a bug encountered, a new feature requested, etc., expressed without a formal structure~\cite{Guzman}.
+For example, in \figref{review_example}, a user describes the problem of resuming a podcast after the app disconnects from the car.

 A user in this review reported a bug informally.
-However, this bug has been reported more formally in GitHub issues of the AtennaPod repository \cite{AtennaPod_Git}.
-Fig. \ref{fig:issue_example} shows an issue related to the same bug with the label \emph{"type: possible bug"}.
+However, this bug has been reported more formally in GitHub issues of the AtennaPod repository~\cite{AtennaPod_Git}. \figref{issue_example} shows an issue related to the same bug with the label \emph{``type: possible bug''}.
 The main parts of an issue include the \emph{title}, \emph{body}, and \emph{label}.
-As we can see, a description of the same bug mentioned in the user review (Fig. \ref{fig:review_example}) is provided in the \emph{Current Behavior} section of the body with slightly different constituent words.
+As we can see, a description of the same bug mentioned in the user review (\figref{review_example}) is provided in the \emph{Current Behavior} section of the body with slightly different constituent words.
 The issue title also briefly describes this problem.
 In this issue, other sections provide details for reproducing the bug, which is unrelated to our purpose.
 Therefore, although GitHub issues more technically report encountered bugs or describe requested features, they can be used for detecting the review's intention by extracting target information.